shubhamsy777/BxB_Digital_Project/README.md

 Creating a model that can correctly forecast the demand for the pallets issued by CHEP for the months of July to December of 2017.
 The final result:

+Red: Number of issues for every month from July,2007 to June 2017.

+Blue: Number of issues for the months July, 2017 to December, 2017.

 ![forecast_plotted](https://user-images.githubusercontent.com/15797312/37564914-6f07c9ea-2ac5-11e8-8ec1-2b80f4fba0d6.png)